16 Roasted Fruit Recipes You Need to Taste to Believe

 It doesn’t matter what stone fruit you have on hand—peaches, plums, nectarines, apricots.
-With this recipe, you can roast them all!
+With this recipe, you can roast them all.
 Aside from your fruit, you need only three additional ingredients to make it happen (butter, lemon juice, and maple syrup).
 These juicy roasted fruits make a great dessert, and a sprinkle of ancho chile pepper adds some heat.

 Roasted Berries and Grapes

 When you make these juicy roasted berries and grapes, you can use them any way you want.
-We roasted them with brown sugar and cinnamon to give them a warm, comforting flavor, but you can also try a combination of fresh ginger and mint instead.
+We roasted the fruit with brown sugar and cinnamon to give them a warm, comforting flavor, but you can also try a combination of fresh ginger and mint instead.
 When they’re ready, use them to top a cake, mix them with crème fraîche, or just dive right in and eat them as a snack.

 Roasted Breakfast Pears